 Create subdirectory meeting in features for the test files.

-In this scenario, we don't exactly know how many participants the process will have.
+We don't exactly know how many participants the process will have.
 However, we do that each participant has essentially the same role.
 We'll number the actors when we instantiate the process.

 Test case